raychcom/raychcom.github.io/_pages/playlists.md

 read_time: false
 ---

 Carefully curated and updated often.
-Here are a few to get you started—explore the full collection on <a href = "https://open.spotify.com/user/31ekhjd5x5qoyln7zo4zkv4tneay?si=70a0061cda474fcf">Spotify</a>.
+Here are a few to get you started.
+Explore the full collection on <a href = "https://open.spotify.com/user/31ekhjd5x5qoyln7zo4zkv4tneay?si=70a0061cda474fcf">Spotify</a>.

 <div align= "center">